extenda/shared-workflows/composite-actions/fiscal/fiscal-api-country-filtering/README.md

 with the filtered content is enough to make e.g. Belgium's live service never document Portugal's attribute keys — **no engine code change needed**.

-This is a repo-local composite action (`./.github/shared-workflows/fiscal-api-country-filtering`) in `experience-fiscal-common`, shared across all country repos that fiscalize via `fiscal-engine`.
+This is a shared composite action (`extenda/shared-workflows/composite-actions/fiscal/fiscal-api-country-filtering`), shared across all country repos that fiscalize via `fiscal-engine`.

 ## Usage